-The sign up / login page is nicely handled from a fly in modal, with specific entries for username and password, you will also note the sign in with for signing up with social media accounts.
+The sign-up / login page is nicely handled from a fly in modal, with specific entries for username and password, you will also note the sign in with for signing up for social media accounts.

 Not a member yet?
 Then hit join us.
 Like it, simple and effective.

 The account section for buyers and sellers is one and the same in essence.
-However as a buyer you can view all your orders, the other tab tasks is for jobs ordered from sellers.
+However as a buyer, you can view all your orders, the other tab tasks are for jobs ordered from sellers.

 As a customer (who we all know is always right, ahem) there may well be an occasion where they will need to vent their subsequent spleens with something they are not happy with.

-Any content that get’s added here is relative to your purchase of the service, no one else can see it apart from you and the seller.
+Any content that gets’s added here is relative to your purchase of the service, no one else can see it apart from you and the seller.
 Which is pretty amazing in fairness.

 It’s here you can add in your comments or (see the hammer and the word dispute next to it?) request a dispute case.
 Give a reason and hit send.

-The seller get’s notified and has the right to reply, ultimately it’s down to the administrator to vote in favor of one other other.
-I did take a screen shot of this process but deleted it by accident, rest assured it can be done!
+The seller get’s notified and has the right to reply, ultimately it’s down to the administrator to vote in favor of one other.
+I did take a screenshot of this process but deleted it by accident, rest assured it can be done!

-With the ability of adding upsells to a micro job makes MicroJobEngine a firm favorite in the Fiverr clone stakes.
+With the ability to add upsells to a micro job makes MicroJobEngine a firm favorite in the Fiverr clone stakes.